brandinho/bayesian-perspective-q-learning/README.md

 `npm run serve` - starts a live reload dev server.

-`npm run build` - builds everything with webpack and minification to `public` directory.
+`npm run build` - builds everything with webpack and minification.

 `npm run static-serve` - starts a static server to test the build step.